csuhta/inquisition-perks/readme.txt

-You don't have to expand your inventory capacity for any reason except convenience, but you will have to empty out your bags much more often without at least this perk.
+You don't have to expand your inventory capacity for any reason except convenience, but you will have to empty out your bags much more often without this perk.
 You have to spend some points in Inquisition eventually, so you might as well get this.

 ------------------------------------------------------------------------------+